juristr/juristr.github.com/blog/blogdrfts/gitexplained.md

 - **push - ** is used to submit the code to a remote repository
 - **remote - ** these are "remote" locations of your repository, normally on some central server.
 - **SHA - ** every commit or node in the Git tree is identified by a unique SHA key.
 You can use them in various commands in order to manipulate a specific node.
-- **head - ** is a reference to the node to which the repository currently points.
+- **head - ** is a reference to the node to which our working space of the repository currently points.
 - **branch - ** is just like in other VCS with the difference that a branch in Git is actually nothing more special than a particular label on a given node.
 It is not a physical copy of the files as in other popular VCS.

+## Workstation Setup

+I do not want to go into the details of setting up your workstation as there are numerous tools which partly vary on the different platforms.
+For this post I perform all of the operations on the command line.
+Even if you're not the shell-guy you should give it a try (it never hurts ;) ).

+To setup command line Git access simply go to [git-scm.com/downloads](http://git-scm.com/downloads) where you'll find the required downloads for your OS.
+More detailed information can be found [here as well](http://git-scm.com/book/en/Getting-Started-Installing-Git).

 ## Lets get started: Create a new Git Repository